monday15/lounge-gtk-theme/README.md

 > Fedora users will get Lounge-aux as a weak dependency with Adwaita as a main icon theme, for other icon themes, they should also check the link.

 ## Installation
 You need 'meson' and 'sassc' packages to build and install the theme.
-Clone repository (or download release), run following commands from project directory:
+Download release, run following commands from project directory:
 `meson build`
 `sudo ninja -C build install`